Lumba-Sumba Trail is one of the new trekking routes explored and identified by Trekking Agencies Association of Nepal (TAAN).

 - Kathmandu-Biratnagar-Kathmandu airfare and Biratnagar-Suketar-Biratnagar airfare including airport departure tax

-- Free Sherpa Expedition and Trekking duffel/kit bag and sun hat (yours to keep)
+- Free Sherpa Expedition and Trekking duffel/kit bag and a sun hat (yours to keep)

 - Sightseeing/Monument entrance fees in Kathmandu